waleeedahmed/Flickr_Feed/README.md

 ### `npm start`

-There are a couple of unit tests on the main page, to execute those tests, please run
+There are a couple of unit tests on the container component, to execute those tests, please run

-### `npm test`
+### `npm test container.test.tsx`

 # A tour of the Application